 Addiction is the compulsive need to use drugs or alcohol, even if the usage is physically harming or preventing you from finding meaning in life.
 The key is that addiction is compulsive and nearly impossible to stop.
 It’s different from substance abuse where someone uses an illegal substance but can stop.
 Substance abuse comes first, and the intense cravings of addiction can develop over time.
 Substance abuse is usually a choice, but once it develops into addiction, it’s no longer a choice.

 The process of using addictive substances until it becomes an addiction actually alters the brain function and structure in a way that’s extremely difficult to overcome without help.
 These changes affect how you act, and it can lead to behaviors you’d never consider doing before.
 Since addiction causes so much damage, many studies are done on the root cause of addiction to try and find ways to prevent and help addiction.

 The Root Causes of Addiction

-There is no one cause of addiction.
-No one can completely predict who will become addicted after substance abuse either.
-All the same, there are some factors that have a correlation with addiction.
-None of these factors necessarily cause addiction.
-Having trauma, mental health struggles, or specific genetics doesn’t mean you’ll suffer from addiction.
+None of these factors necessarily cause addiction, having trauma, mental health struggles, or specific genetics doesn’t mean you’re bound to suffer from addiction.
 But these factors do have strong correlations with addiction following substance abuse.